-You must keep records of accidents and incidents at your usual place of business for at least three years.
+You must keep this information at your usual place of business for at least three years.
 This includes:

 You can keep records in any way you wish, for example:

-You must provide an accident book in which employees, or people acting on their behalf, can enter details of accidents leading to injury.
-If you use an accident book, it is recommended that you buy one that complies with the Data Protection Act 1998.
+You must provide an accident book in which employees, or people acting on their behalf, can enter details of accidents leading to injury if you own or occupy: If you use an accident book, it is recommended that you buy one that complies with the Data Protection Act 1998.

 You must produce records or extracts from the records when asked to do.
 Generally, you must also make the records available to safety representatives and safety committees on request for inspection.

-You will still have to formally assess the health and safety risks, act on them and eliminate or reduce the risks.
-If your business has special requirements, such as dealing with dangerous substances, there are actions you must consider.
-Remember, if you work from home or on your own the Act still applies.working from home
+You will still have to formally assess the health and safety risks, act on them and eliminate or reduced the risks.
+If your business has special requirements, such as dealing with dangerous substances there are actions you must consider.
+Remember, if you work from home or on your own the Act still applies.

 Even if you work from home you must still carry out a risk assessment and follow health and safety regulations.
 If your workers work from home they should have similar levels of protection as those in your workplace.
-This includes the rules on use of equipment, computers, break times etc. You must also check their equipment is properly maintained.future changes
+This includes the rules on use of equipment, computers, break times etc and you must check their equipment is properly maintained.

-The laws on health and safety will continue to change and it is important to keep up to date.
-Keep up to date with the latest legislation at http://www.hse.gov.uk/legislation/.
+In 2007 the no smoking regulations became law, fire regulations changed and new environmental rules came in.
+No doubt the laws on health and safety will continue to change and it is important to keep up to date.
+Sign up with your local business link to get free alerts on changes.